shaiman12/Interactive-Lab-Hub/Lab 2/README.md

 1. Pick up remaining parts for kit on Thursday lab class.
 Check the updated [parts list inventory](partslist.md) and let the TA know if there is any part missing.

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

 # Lab 2 Part 2

-Pull Interactive Lab Hub updates to your repo.

-Modify the code from last week's lab to make a new visual interface for your new clock.
-You may [extend the Pi](Extending%20the%20Pi.md) by adding sensors or buttons, but this is not required.

-In part 2 of the lab, we extend our device to have a new interface that requires interaction with users.
-Taking in feedback from peers, we extend the Astrology clock to include features that make the purpose of the clock more clear.
-We also enable the user to interact with the clock by using the buttons on the device interface.
-We document all our changes below:

 tl;dr: steps to work the clock:
 1. with this repo on your local pi machine run `screen_clock.py` -> you should see the horoscope clock